WorksApplications/SudachiTra/evaluation/README.md

 This assumes all model files are placed in the same directory (and named `bert` for `run_evaluation.py`), and all 3 datasets are placed in another directory.
 You will need to set those directories in the script for your environment.

-Note: As a side effect, this will remove huggingface datasets cache files.

 ```bash
 ./run_all.sh